Adewunmi-Joshua/cloud-practitioner-journey/aws-storage-services.md

 ## Amazon S3 (Simple Storage Service)

-Now let’s move to what we call Amazon S3 bucket, which is used for object storage.
+Now let’s move to Amazon S3 bucket, which is used for object storage.

-Amazon S3 is an AWS service that allows users to store any amount of data as objects using buckets.
+Amazon S3 is an AWS service that allows you to store any amount of data using buckets.

 It is:

 - Scalable
 - Secure
 - Durable

-Data is stored across multiple availability zones in a region for reliability.
+Your data is stored across different availability zones in a region for safety.

 Each object stored in S3 comes with:

 - Data
+- Key (this is like the file name/path)
 - ID
-- Key
 - Metadata

-All these help you to access your object easily.

-Objects are stored virtually inside a bucket, and a bucket can hold **unlimited data**.
+All your files are stored inside a bucket, and a bucket can hold a very large amount of data.

 ---

 ### What You Can Use S3 For

 - Static website hosting
+- Application data storage
+- Backup
 - Content distribution
-- Application data storage
-- On-premises backup
 - And more

-S3 also has an **object lifecycle feature** that automatically moves objects between storage classes based on rules you set to reduce cost.
+S3 also has something called **lifecycle**, which can automatically move your data between storage classes based on rules you set to save cost.

 ---

 ## S3 Storage Classes

-Before we dive into the types, let’s understand what S3 storage classes are.
+Before we go into the types, let’s understand this.

-S3 storage classes are different ways you can store your data based on how often you access it and your budget.
+S3 storage classes are different ways to store your data based on:

+- How often you use it
+- Your budget

 ---

 ### Types of S3 Storage Classes

 **S3 Standard**
-This is good if the data stored is used regularly and you want fast access and high availability.
-It is more expensive and used for websites and applications.
+Good for data you use regularly.
+Fast access and high availability, but more expensive.

 ---

 **S3 Intelligent-Tiering**
-This is very good if you want automatic movement of data based on usage to save money.
-It adjusts storage automatically depending on access use.
+This automatically moves your data based on how often it is used to help you save money.

 ---

 **S3 Standard-IA (Infrequent Access)**
-This is used for data that is accessed occasionally.
-It is good for backups and is more cost-effective than S3 Standard.
+Used for data you don’t access often.
+Good for backup and cheaper than standard.

 ---

 **S3 One Zone-IA**
-This is cheaper because data is stored in only one availability zone.
-It is good for data that does not need high durability or backup.
+Cheaper because data is stored in only one availability zone.
+Not good for very important data.

 ---

 **S3 Glacier Instant Retrieval**
-This is good if you want fast access to archived data and still want low cost.
+Low cost and still fast when you want to access your data.

 ---

 **S3 Glacier Flexible Retrieval**
-This is good for data that is rarely accessed.
-Retrieval is slower, and it is suitable for backup and disaster recovery.
+Very cheap but slower to access.
+Good for backup and disaster recovery.

 ---

 **S3 Glacier Deep Archive**
-This is the cheapest storage class.
-It is good for data that is accessed very rarely, like compliance data (for example, bank records kept for many years).
+The cheapest option.
+Good for data you rarely access, like long-term records (e.g., bank data).